Capital Southwest (NASDAQ:CSWC) Sees Large Volume Increase

 Capital Southwest Co.
-(NASDAQ:CSWC – Get Rating) saw unusually-high trading volume on Monday .
-Approximately 1,218,026 shares traded hands during mid-day trading, an increase of 343% from the previous session’s volume of 275,209 shares.The stock last traded at $17.90 and had previously closed at $18.22.
+(NASDAQ:CSWC – Get Rating) saw strong trading volume on Monday .
+787,929 shares traded hands during mid-day trading, an increase of 170% from the previous session’s volume of 291,668 shares.The stock last traded at $18.06 and had previously closed at $18.13.

-CSWC has been the topic of several analyst reports.
-B. Riley lifted their price target on shares of Capital Southwest from $20.00 to $21.50 and gave the stock a “buy” rating in a report on Wednesday, February 1st.
-StockNews.com lowered shares of Capital Southwest from a “hold” rating to a “sell” rating in a report on Wednesday, April 12th.
-JMP Securities reaffirmed a “market outperform” rating and issued a $22.00 price target on shares of Capital Southwest in a report on Friday, April 14th.
+A number of analysts have recently issued reports on the stock.
+TheStreet cut shares of Capital Southwest from a “b-” rating to a “c” rating in a research note on Monday, January 30th.
+JMP Securities reaffirmed a “market outperform” rating and set a $22.00 target price on shares of Capital Southwest in a research note on Friday, April 14th.
+B. Riley lifted their price objective on shares of Capital Southwest from $20.00 to $21.50 and gave the stock a “buy” rating in a research note on Wednesday, February 1st.
 UBS Group started coverage on shares of Capital Southwest in a research note on Tuesday, April 11th.
-They set a “neutral” rating and a $19.00 price objective for the company.
-Finally, TheStreet downgraded shares of Capital Southwest from a “b-” rating to a “c” rating in a research report on Monday, January 30th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $21.30.
+They issued a “neutral” rating and a $19.00 price objective for the company.
+Finally, StockNews.com lowered shares of Capital Southwest from a “hold” rating to a “sell” rating in a report on Wednesday, April 12th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $21.30.

 Capital Southwest Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Friday, March 31st.
-Stockholders of record on Wednesday, March 15th were paid a dividend of $0.58 per share.
-The ex-dividend date was Tuesday, March 14th.
-This represents a $2.32 dividend on an annualized basis and a dividend yield of 12.95%.
-This is a boost from Capital Southwest’s previous quarterly dividend of $0.52.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, June 30th.
+Stockholders of record on Thursday, June 15th will be issued a $0.59 dividend.
+The ex-dividend date is Wednesday, June 14th.
+This represents a $2.36 annualized dividend and a dividend yield of 13.00%.
+This is a positive change from Capital Southwest’s previous quarterly dividend of $0.58.
 Capital Southwest’s payout ratio is currently 154.74%.

 Capital Southwest is a publiclyâ€“owned business development company with total assets of $496 million as of June 30, 2010.
 We provide patient capital to exceptional businesses with significant growth potential.
 As a public company, we have the flexibility to hold investments indefinitely, which has provided the management teams of our holdings a stable ownership platform since we were founded in 1961.